-Figure 2 Employment status of total sample (n=314)
+Figure 2: Employment status of total sample (n=314)

 There were some variations in employment status by sample group (Figure 3).
 These were, in part, age-related.
-The slightly older Resident and Postal sample groups, for example, had very similar distribution across the employment status categories with the exception of more part time workers in the Postal sample.
+The slightly older Resident and Postal sample groups, for example, had very similar distributions across the employment status categories with the exception of more part time workers in the Postal sample.
 In comparison, the slightly younger District sample had more people working full time and more people self-employed, and a correspondingly lower proportion not in the workforce.

-Figure 3 Employment status by sample group (n=314)
+Figure 3: Employment status by sample group (n=314)

-Living and working in Akaroa
+4.2 Living and working in Akaroa

-These questions explored each respondent's level of attachment to Akaroa and the amount of contact or engagement they had with the cruise ship visitor segment.
-It included questions on each respondent's residential status, holiday home ownership and visitation, employment in tourism-related jobs, contact with cruise ship visitors during work and non-work time and impact of this contact on their quality of life in Akaroa.
+These questions explored each respondent's level of attachment to Akaroa and the amount of contact or engagement he or she had with the cruise ship visitor segment.
+It included questions on each respondent's residential status, holiday home ownership and visitation, employment in tourismrelated jobs, contact with cruise ship visitors during work and non-work time and impact of this contact on his or her quality of life in Akaroa.

-Q 1 Residential status
+4.2.1 Q 1 Residential status